-Sydney siege victims lauded
+Sydney siege victims lauded for courage, kindness

 Sydney — The manager of a Sydney cafe where a 16-hour siege ended in a hail of bullets early Tuesday was lauded for sacrificing his life by grabbing the gunman’s shotgun, an act that reportedly helped bring the standoff to an end and saved the lives of most of his fellow hostages.